-It’s Character-building: Building Great (like Kate) Characters on May 11
+It’s Character-building: Building Great (like Kate) Characters

 From grade 1, kids know that every good story has three parts (use zombie voice): beginning, middle, and end.
 Easier said than done, Zombie.

 What they don’t recognize is that a good story can go to waste without some good characters.
 And, a middling or worse story can be heroically saved by a great cast.
 It’s hard enough to crank out the three aforementioned parts, who has time to develop a character in class, let alone on a stinkin’ standardized test?.